lbento27/esp-rc-gps-speedometer/README.md

 Speedometer to track max speed and 0 to X time for rc cars using ESP8266, Oled display and a NEO GPS.

-Wemos D1 mini pin out
+Wemos D1 mini pin out:
 <ul>
 </li>D1 and D2, 3.3V and GND > OLED </li>
 </li>D6 and D7 , 5v and GND > GPS (wemos D6 to tx on gps module)(wemos D7 to Rx on gps module)</li>